 "Well, I'm gonna go out to the tree," Mitilda said.
 "Probably do some more magic."
 We exchanged a smile and a sigh respectively, and then she left.

-Just then Mother came back in, making me glad I had done so.
+Just then Mother came back in.
 I hadn't actually noticed her leaving, although I had noticed that she was gone.

 "Hello Mother," I said.
 "Where --"